 Nutrition is much more than just counting calories, however the energy balance equation is a key starting point.

 Energy balance is very basic maths: energy in (food, drinks) must equal energy expended (basal metabolic rate (BMR), thermic effect of feeding, activity levels) for weight to stay the same.
 The 'average' recommendations of 2000 kcals for women and 2500 kcals for men will be correct for very few of us, as our metabolic rate varies with age, weight, height, body compositon and activity level.
-The calorie calculator on the right is a first step towards knowing your personal calorie needs a little better...
+The calorie calculator below is a first step towards knowing your personal calorie needs a little better...